TransformerOptimus/SuperAGI/superagi/tools/image_generation/README.STABLE_DIFFUSION.md

 <img src="https://github.com/Phoenix2809/SuperAGI/assets/133874957/0d02b35a-f7ca-4375-a71b-50dc8dc8cbb0" width=700px>

 2. Once you’ve clicked Image Generation Toolkit, it will open a page asking you for the API Key and the Model Engine.
-You can enter the generated API key from Dream Studio here.
+You can enter the generated API key from Dream Studio here

 <img src="https://github.com/Phoenix2809/SuperAGI/assets/133874957/5766bd80-0085-4467-b7bf-e6c0d1eddda6" width=700px>

-3. If you would like to get more in-depth with the model of Stable Diffusion you’d like to use, you can choose between the following engine IDs:
+3. If you would like to go in-depth with the model of Stable Diffusion, you can choose between the following engine IDs:

 - 'stable-diffusion-v1'
 - 'stable-diffusion-v1-5'